What is Interfaith Caregivers?

 - You can volunteer as often or as little as you want.

-- We can schedule you depending on your schedule: once a week, monthly, as needed, special events…
+- We can assign you depending on your schedule: once a week, monthly, as needed, special events…

 - Summer residents and people who fly south for the winter are invited to apply!

 - All potential volunteers must attend a short orientation and pass a background check.

 - If a you want to drive people you must have a valid driver’s license and auto insurance.

 How do you match a client with a volunteer?

 - Our staff knows the needs of our clients.
 We will match a volunteer with someone who matches the volunteer’s interests.
 We will try to offer only matches that suit everyone’s schedule and are close to your town.